KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

   <figcaption></figcaption>
 </figure>

-!!! abstract "The user and Khiops wrote together the final dictionary"
+!!! abstract "What the user and Khiops wrote together"

-    At production time, the exploited dictionary both describes (i) all the **data-preparation** steps provided by the user, and (ii) all the **data flow processing** used by Khiops during training.
+    The final dictionary integrates both the **data preparation** provided by the user and the **data transformation flow** applied by Khiops during training.